Scientific Basis for

 (resistance

 to diseases) that protects a person from diseases.
-Immunity is recognized as natural

 as well as acquired.
-This resistance is associated with or due to a biological material present
+This resistance is associated with

 in humans called